 COME NOW, Eliot I. Bernstein as son of Shirley Bernstein and Beneficiary of the Shirley Bernstein Trust Agreement dated May 20, 2008 hereby file this Motion, Pro Se, and pray this honorable court accepts this filing on the merit and not form in support thereof state, as follows:

 Shirley Bernstein passed away on December 8, 2010.
 Simon Bernstein was the Personal Representative of her estate and became trustee of the Shirley Bernstein Trust Agreement.
-Simon Bernstein passed away on September 13, 2012 before the estate was complete.
-Attorneys of record Tescher and Spallina with the help of their in-house notary public forged and fraudulently submitted the pending signatures required to close the estate including receipts of beneficiaries and waivers of accountings and signatures for Simon post mortem.
-The attorneys in charge never notified the court that Simon had deceased and continued to submit documents as if he were alive.
+Simon Bernstein passed away on September 13, 2012 before the estate of Shirley was closed.
+Attorneys of record Tescher and Spallina with the help of their in-house notary public forged and fraudulently submitted the pending signatures and documents required to close the estate including receipts of beneficiaries and waivers of accountings and forged a signature for Simon post mortem.
+The attorneys in charge never notified the court that Simon had deceased and continued to submit documents as if he were alive and acting as Personal Representative, they needed him to appear alive at the closing of the Estate to then attempt to change the beneficiaries of Shirley’s estate, POST MORTEM.
 The estate was then closed improperly on January 2013 by Judge Martin Colin.